An inductive model structure for strict $\infty$-categories

-\begin{proof} It is immediate that $C_\infty^\flat$ and $D_\infty^\flat$ are prefibrant (as in \cref{def:prefibrant}) and hence they are fibrant in the indutive model structure.
-Hence by \cref{prop:if_X_fibrant_marked_cell_correspond_to_invertible_one} we only need to check that all their coinductively invertible arrows are marked, but by the previous corollary, only their identity arrows are coinductively invertible, which concludes the proof. \end{proof}
+\begin{proof} It is immediate that $C_\infty^\flat$ and $D_\infty^\flat$ fulfills the conditions of \cref{def:prefibrant} and hence they are fibrant in the inductive left semi-model structure by \cref{char_fibrant_obj}.
+Hence, by \cref{prop:if_X_fibrant_marked_arrow_correspond_to_invertible_one}, we only need to check that all their coinductively invertible arrows are marked.
+By the previous corollary, only their identity arrows are coinductively invertible, which concludes the proof. \end{proof}